pypackaging-native/pypackaging-native/docs/meta-topics/pypi_social_model.md

     - about runtimes that should be unique in an environment (e.g., see the [content about OpenMP](../key-issues/native-dependencies/blas_openmp.md)).

-- The ability to do *sytem integration and integration testing* is very limited.
-With PyPI, there is a limited amout of integration testing that package authors do in an ad-hoc fashion (e.g., downstream package authors may test pre-releases).
+- The ability to do *system integration and integration testing* is very limited.
+With PyPI, there is a limited amount of integration testing that package authors do in an ad-hoc fashion (e.g., downstream package authors may test pre-releases).
 For everything else, the user is the integrator.
 - The *requirement to avoid external dependencies* through vendoring or static